sapegin/washingcode-book/manuscript/book.md

 );
 ```

-I don’t have a strong preference between them. `Object.entries()` has more verbose syntax, but if you use the value (`names` in the example above) more than once, it would be cleaner than `Object.keys()`, where you’d have to write `allNames[race]` every time or cache this values into a variable at the beginning of the callback function.
+I don’t have a strong preference between them. `Object.entries()` has more verbose syntax, but if you use the value (`names` in the example above) more than once, code would be cleaner than `Object.keys()`, where you’d have to write `allNames[race]` every time or cache this value into a variable at the beginning of the callback function.

 If I stopped here, I’d be lying to you.
 Most of the articles about iteration over objects have examples with `console.log()`, but in reality you’d often want to convert an object to another data structure, like in the example with `_.mapValues()` above.
 And that’s when things are getting uglier.